nasqret/12puzzle/README.md

 https://chatgpt.com/share/68b3a32c-0db0-8007-b81c-1e47bb0667d1

+To run the Streamlit app use

+pip install streamlit matplotlib streamlit run puzzle.py

 The paper went into a series of self-improving prompts which were reiterated up to version 7.
 I have read the version 7 to verify it.